Older versions of this article have been copied here:

 - Slug repellent plants: Some plants are better at repelling than others.
 I read many reports on the internet that conflict with my experience.
 I know that chives work well.
 They are easily laid or tied around plants as well.
 I am experimenting further and will add my experience to this page.

-- Other borders: Many suggestions like: wood ash, coffee grounds, sharp sand, charcoal dust, charcoal left overs after a barbecue, lava rock, roofing felt, are being made, most only work when the garden is dry, others affect the soil too much or might be toxic.
+- Other borders: Many suggestions like: wood ash, alum, coffee grounds, sharp sand, charcoal dust, petroleum jelly, charcoal left overs after a barbecue, lava rock, roofing felt, are being made, most only work when the garden is dry, others affect the soil too much in high concentrations or might be toxic.
 As I live and work mostly in Scotland I have not bothered to investigate these options as they are not that useful to me.
 Borders that stop working when the ideal slug environment (wet weather) has arrived seem a bit pointless to me.

 Do NOT try: